metacall/gsoc-2025/README.md

 You can also propose your own.

-### Full Tutorial with Frontend & Backend & DB or Services
+### Full Tutorial: Frontend & Backend & DB or Services

 **Skills**: NodeJS / TypeScript, Python, React / Angular, Others, Markdown